Renewed market momentum fuelled by improving mortgage market

 We predict that UK house prices are set to increase by 1.5% this year, but there will be a spread in the range of house price inflation across local markets.
 This will reflect the demand for and affordability of homes across the country, with markets in Scotland and Northern England enjoying the best prospects for growth.

-The towns and cities at the top of the rankings are where homes remain affordable or accessible to large employment centres, giving scope for more sales and price inflation.
+In towns and cities at the top of the rankings, homes remain affordable or accessible to large employment centres, giving scope for more sales and price inflation.
 House prices across these areas are below the UK average and there remains a general scarcity of homes for sale.

 UK rank | Postal area | Average house price | Annual price growth | Days to sell | % homes with asking price cut 5%+ | % homes on market for 6m+ |